AxonIQ/reference-guide/introduction/architecture-overview/architecture-overview.md

 a clear distinction between _what_ you want to do (e.g. publish an event) and _how_ that is actually done (e.g. event publication implementation).

 On one end, this makes Axon extremely configurable and adaptable to your specific situation.
-More importantly, is keeps accidental complexity at a minimum.
+More importantly, it keeps accidental complexity at a minimum.
 For example, while Axon makes it easy to implement Event Sourced Aggregates, in no means does it enforce aggregate to be Event Sourced.
 The Repository interface abstracts this decision entirely.
 Also, a component that decides to send a Command via a Command Bus, is in no way responsible for deciding how that message